 Gemma Arrowsmith's "What were you wearing?" sketch goes viral

-Gemma Arrowsmith's incredible “What were you wearing?” sketch written for last Friday's episode of Tracey Ullman’s Show has been a global success.
-The sketch has been featured in the New York Times, Huffington Post, Mirror, Metro and Daily Mail this week, and has had over 25,000,000 views on Facebook, with almost 500,000 shares.
+Gemma Arrowsmith's incredible “What were you wearing?” sketch, written for Tracey Ullman’s Show, has been a global success.
+The sketch has been featured in the New York Times, Huffington Post, Mirror, Metro and Daily Mail, and has had over 31 million views on Facebook, with over 500,000 shares.
 Catch the sketch here if you haven't already seen it!

 Make sure you catch up with the final episode of the series on BBC iPlayer, which features even more of Gemma’s brilliant writing.